Is There a Dimmer Outlook Ahead for Companhia Siderurgica Nacional (SID)?

 SID’s Market Performance

-During the last 5 trading sessions, SID remain unchanged, which changed the moving average for the period of 200-days by -10.98% in comparison to the 20-day moving average, which settled at $5.70.
-In addition, Companhia Siderurgica Nacional saw -14.12% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SID fell by -0.20%, which changed the moving average for the period of 200-days by -13.29% in comparison to the 20-day moving average, which settled at $5.44.
+In addition, Companhia Siderurgica Nacional saw -14.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SID